Asylbekovv/Asylbekovv/README.md

 - 👋 Hi, I’m @Asylbekovv
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming Python
 - 📫 How to reach me /t.me/namesis0